nenadjesic/DiffApi/README.md

 The ConcurrentDictionary is a dictionary that allows you to add, fetch and remove items in a thread-safe way.
 If you're going to be accessing a dictionary from multiple threads, then it should be your go-to class.
 The vast majority of methods it exposes are thread safe, with the notable exception of one of the AddOrUpdate overloads:

+Functions Get, Put and Services function for calculate what is diff GetDifferences

     public CompareData?
 Get(long id)
     {
         Comparisons.TryGetValue(id, out var compareData);